yeasy/docker-hyperledger/README.md

 $ docker run -v your_local_core.yaml:/go/src/github.com/hyperledger/fabric/core.yaml -d yeasy/hyperledger help
 ```

+The storage will be under `/var/hyperledger/`, which should be mounted from host for persistent requirement.

 Your can also mapping the port outside using the `-p` options.

 * 5000: REST service listening port (Recommened to open at non-validating node)